Policies and Procedures

 The electronic networks at George Fox are maintained to support the academic and administrative goals of the University.
 Priority will always be given to these uses whenever possible.
 It is clear that in today's world our electronic networks are mission critical to the University.
 These policies have been adopted to ensure the usability, reliability, and recoverability of these resources.

 Service starts by contacting the IT service desk to generate a work request.
 Because Institutional Technology utilizes a campus-wide work order system, it is necessary for all requests to go through the service desk and not to individual IT technicians.
-Effective August 1, 2001 this also includes all MPS and video center requests.

 Coordinating Wireless Local Area Network (WLAN) hardware across the GFU campuses is required to ensure optimal network coverage, secure access, and general network stability.
 This policy provides the structure for a campus-wide solution for the implementation of wireless technology, which includes centralized determination and authentication (network registration) in order to provide the appropriate level of network security.